aravindakm0207/Weekly-Appointment-Calendar/README.md

 )

 ## Introduction
-- HealthCare application API built using Node.js, Express, and MongoDB.
+- Weekly-Appointment-Calendar API built using Node.js, Express, and MongoDB.
 - Backend for managing users and appointments, allowing user registration, login, and appointment scheduling.

 ## Features